UEFA Super Cup: History

 The first official Super Cup trophy was won by Ajax in January 1974.

 The European Super Cup was created in 1971 by Anton Witkamp, a reporter and later sports editor of Dutch newspaper De Telegraaf.
-The idea came to him in a time when Dutch total football was Europe's finest and Dutch football clubs were enjoying their golden era (especially Ajax).
+The idea came to him in a time when Dutch total football was Europe's finest and Dutch football clubs were enjoying their golden era, especially Ajax, who had won three European Cup titles in a row.
 Witkamp was looking for something new to definitely decide which was the best team in Europe and also to further test Ajax's team, led by their star player Johan Cruyff.

 It was then proposed that the winners of the European Cup would face the winners of the European Cup Winners' Cup.
 All was set for a new competition to be born.
 However, when Witkamp tried to get an official endorsement to his competition, the UEFA president turned it down.

 The 1972 final between Ajax and Scotland's Rangers is considered unofficial by UEFA, as Rangers were banned from European competition due to the behaviour of their fans during the 1972 European Cup Winners' Cup final.
 As a result, UEFA refused to endorse the competition until the following season.
 It was played in two legs and was financially supported by De Telegraaf.
 Ajax defeated Rangers 6–3 on aggregate and won the first (albeit unofficial) European Super Cup.

 The 1973 final, in which Ajax defeated AC Milan 6–1 on aggregate, was the first Super Cup officially recognised and supported by UEFA.

 Although the two-legged format was kept until 1997, the Super Cup was decided in one single match because of schedule issues (1984 and 1986) or political problems (1991).
-In 1974, 1981 and 1985, the Super Cup was not played at all: 1974's competition was abandoned because Bayern Munich and Magdeburg could not find a mutually convenient date; 1981's was abandoned when Liverpool could not make space to meet Dinamo Tbilisi; while 1985's was abandoned due to a ban on English clubs' participation preventing Everton from playing Juventus.
+In 1974, 1981 and 1985, the Super Cup was not played at all: 1974's competition was abandoned because Bayern Munich and 1.
+FC Magdeburg could not find a mutually convenient date; 1981's was abandoned when Liverpool could not make space to meet Dinamo Tbilisi; while 1985's was abandoned due to a ban on English clubs' participation preventing Everton from playing Juventus.

 In the 1992–93 season, the European Cup was renamed the UEFA Champions League and the winners of this competition would face the winners of the Cup Winners' Cup in the European Super Cup.
 In the 1994–1995 season, the European Cup Winners' Cup was renamed the UEFA Cup Winners' Cup.
 The following season, the Super Cup also renamed the UEFA Super Cup.

 After the 1998–99 season, the Cup Winners' Cup was discontinued by UEFA.
 The 1999 Super Cup was the last one contested by the winners of the Cup Winners' Cup.
 Lazio, winners of the 1998–99 UEFA Cup Winners' Cup, defeated Manchester United, winners of the 1998–99 UEFA Champions League, 1–0.